jackjliew/ai-openscale/tutorial.md

   ![Load Menu](images/db2_load.png)

 - Browse to the feedback data file, or drag and drop it into the appropriate area on the form.
 Click **Next**.
-Select a Schema from the list of load targets, and then click **New Table** on the right:
+Select a Schema from the list of load targets; this is usually in a format like `DASH12345`.
+Then click **New Table** on the right:

   ![New Table](images/new_table.png)